 - Comply with all applicable federal, provincial and municipal laws;

-- Refrain from, report and refuse to tolerate bullying or bullying behavior, even if it happens outside of the school or school hours or electronically.
+- Refrain from, report and refuse to tolerate bullying or bullying behaviour, even if it happens outside of the school or school hours or electronically.

 In the Division, we are all models for the kinds of citizens we desire to be.
 We teach and learn by example, maintain proper decorum and demonstrate professionalism in all of our interactions.